iLVL-Key/FFXI/gearswap/readme.md

 **A:** These take a lot of time to make and customize.
 I've only made them for the jobs I use, sorry.

 ## Issues
-- Loading one of these files after having certain lua files made by some other folks loaded will cause some things to not function correctly (for example, you have your normal WAR lua file loaded, then type `//gs load whateveryounamedoneofthesefiles` to test it out).
+- Loading one of these files after having certain lua files made by some other folks loaded may cause some things to not function correctly (for example, you have your normal WAR lua file loaded, then type `//gs load whateveryounamedoneofthesefiles` to test it out).
 These issues seem to be mostly with using keyboard shortcuts (for example, Weapon Cycler not working correctly when hitting the kb shortcut to cycle).
 Renaming the file so that gearswap will load directly into it /without/ first loading into the other file (simply `WAR.lua`, for example) then typing `lua r gearswap` should fix the issue.
-I'm not sure what the other files are doing or not doing that causes issues.
+I'm not sure exactly what the other files are doing or not doing that causes issues, but my guess is they are not removing keybinds once their files are unloaded.

 ## Changelog

 <details>
 <summary>BLU</summary>

+Verison 18.8.1
+- Fixed "the random q" issue.
+In short, they broke a workaround for an issue with coloring text by finally fixing the issue.

 Version 18.8
 - Added Chocobo Circuit to the list of Town Zones.